V205Arduino/website/src/data/blog-posts/red-arena.md

     ```
   - This works really good on GPT, shorter sentencence and words.
   - Here's a share URL of a similar prompt being used.
 [Link to Redarena.ai share, sensitive content warning](https://redarena.ai/share/c76a26f2-474c-4977-ae91-43826fbc374c)
+- Acronyms that are completly, not insulting!
+  - made up some acronyms, got it to be confused.

 A interesting one made by [Kieran](https://kieranklukas.com/), ask the AI model if the text is offensive, should work around 60%, can be fine tuned.